atomizer/muledump/README.md

 ### Q: How do I use it with a Steam account?
 [Make a web account](http://i.imgur.com/kKUAo.png).

-### I want to say something!
-And there is no thread!
-Wat do?

-Feel free to send me a [private message](https://forums.wildshadow.com/messages/new/4041) on the forums.
-Maybe later there will be more options.

 ### I want to contribute!

 Great!
 Fork the repo, make your changes, send pull request.
 Alternatively, you can just send me a diff or something.

-## Skins

-There are BMJ's [skins](http://realmtools.com/forums/?topic=muledump-skins) for those who dont like the default look.

 ## Optional feature: one click login

 **Windows only!** Apparently doesnt work on Chrome at the moment!

-[FizzeBu](http://forums.wildshadow.com/user/24488) wrote a great AutoIt script, which allows this magic to be real.
+FizzeBu wrote a great AutoIt script, which allows this magic to be real.

 **How to enable:**